-Describe how terminally ill patients can use cannabis to improve their quality of life until the end, with a brief history of how cannabis has been used to help patients with terminally ill diseases.
+Learn about cannabis for terminally ill patients.
+Find out how terminally ill patients can use cannabis to improve their quality of life until the end.

 Terminally ill is not something you want to hear from your doctor, but can sometimes be inevitable.
 Terminally ill means there is no cure, and the only certainty for the patient is that they will die.
 Sometimes a terminally ill diagnosis can still mean years of life, and other times it can mean mere months or less.
 For many, this time can be very difficult, and present a wide range of emotional symptoms brought on by having to face our mortality.
 This overwhelming reality is added on top of any physical symptoms they may already be experiencing from their illness to begin with.